Skip to content

 Install and Configure Prometheus

-1. Download Prometheus - obtain the respective release binary for your system architecture from the Prometheus releases page.
-Replace the placeholder text with the respective release binary, e.g. https://github.com/prometheus/prometheus/releases/download/v3.0.0/prometheus-3.0.0.linux-amd64.tar.gz
+1. Download Prometheus for your system architecture from the releases page.
+Replace INSERT_RELEASE_DOWNLOAD with the release binary URL (e.g., https://github.com/prometheus/prometheus/releases/download/v3.0.0/prometheus-3.0.0.linux-amd64.tar.gz):

 sudo apt-get update && sudo apt-get upgrade